-His technical legal knowledge is matched by his natural abilities as an advocate and his commitment to his clients.
+His technical legal knowledge is matched by his natural abilities as an advocate.
 As a student, he was President of the Cambridge Union Society.
-The current edition of the Legal 500 describes him as a ‘brave, fierce and hard-working advocate … well known for cases involving fraud, money laundering and bribery’.

 In his early years in practice, at the chambers of George Carman QC, David’s work was predominantly in the civil jurisdiction and he appeared regularly in the High Court.
 However, since the mid-1990s, he has specialised in the fields of financial fraud and its allied disciplines, including: